Myriam Ullens: Mimi Ullens Foundation

-After surviving breast cancer, Ullens recognized a need for patients to refocus on their physical and mental well-being while being treated in hospitals.
+After surviving breast cancer, Ullens recognised a need for patients to refocus on their physical and mental well-being while being treated in hospitals.
 In 2006, she founded the Mimi Ullens Foundation to support seven centres that are located within the oncology departments of its partner hospitals.
 These centres provide 15,000 cancer patients with psychological support.

 Art

 The Ullens Center for Contemporary Art (UCCA) is an independent, not-for-profit art center serving a global Beijing public.
 It was founded by Guy and Myriam Ullens in November 2007.

-On 11 February 2017 the Ullens Center for Contemporary Art received the 2016 Global Fine Art Awards for Best Contemporary / Postwar / SoloArtist “Rauschenberg in China”.
+On 11 February 2017, the Ullens Center for Contemporary Art received the 2016 Global Fine Art Awards for Best Contemporary / Postwar / SoloArtist “Rauschenberg in China”.

-Ullens sits on the board of trustees of The Royal Drawing School, which was founded by the Prince of Wales to provide a space where expert teachers could help students with part-time drawing courses each year for adults and children of all ages and abilities.
+Ullens sat on the board of trustees of The Royal Drawing School, which was founded by the then Prince of Wales to provide a space where expert teachers could help students with part-time drawing courses each year for adults and children of all ages and abilities.